Welcome to the

 |La Crosse Radio|

-What it is like to get hit by a Train Click Here
+What it is like getting hit by a Train Click Here

 Duplainville, Wisconsin, an unincorporated community within the City of Pewaukee, is located about 15 miles west of Milwaukee at Milepost 102.2 on the CP main or Milepost 102.6 on the WC.
 It is between Waukesha and Sussex, Wisconsin.
 In about 1855, the Milwaukee Road built its track west from Brookfield Junction toward Portage and Minneapolis for a faster route than what had been over the Prairie du Chien Line to the Mississippi river or the Northern Lines thru North Milwaukee, Rugby Jct, Hartford, Horicon and Beaver Dam.
 In 1885-86, the Wisconsin Central Railroad built south from Rugby Jct to Chicago.
 Hence their tracks crossed in Duplainville.